web-music-score/wms/README.md

 version update.
 As the project matures there might be less major updates, and more minor updates and patches.

-This version (4.0.0) added support for string note lengths (e.g. "4n", "2..", etc.) and other typescript enums for shorter code.
+This version (4.0.0) added support for string arguments in addition to typescript enums (e.g. NoteLength.Quarter => "4n", just to name one).

 ## Installation